Testing hypotheses via a mixture estimation model

-Reparametrising the models in terms of those common meaning moments does lead to a mixture model with some and maybe {\em all} common parameters.
-We thus advise the use of a common parameterisation, whenever possible.
+Reparametrising the models in terms of those common meaning moments does lead to a mixture model with some and maybe {\em all} common parameters.} the mixture model \eqref{eq:mix} can read as

-Continuing from the previous argument, using at least some {\em identical} parameters on both components is a key differentiating feature of this reformulation of Bayesian testing, as it highlights the fact that the contrast between the two components of the mixture is {\em not} an issue of enjoying different parameters.
-In fact it is quite the opposite: the common parameters are nuisance parameters that need be integrated out, as in the traditional Bayesian approach through the computation of the marginal likelihoods.
-Note that even in the setting in which the parameters of the mixture components, $\theta_1$ and $\theta_2$, differ, they can be integrated out by standard Monte Carlo methods.

-We note that similar proposals have appeared in the econometrics literature, from the nesting approach of \cite{quandt:1974}, replacing a standard test with a less standard one \citep{gourieroux:monfort:1996}, to the geometric version of \cite{atkinson:1970}, with the issues of normalising constant and identification alluded to above, to the more general concept of encompassing \citep{pesaran:deaton:1978}, or to the sequential prediction pool of \cite{geweke:2010}.
-However, to the extent of our knowledge, none of those approaches considered the embedded mixture from a Bayesian estimation perspective.
+For instance, if $\theta$ is a location parameter, a flat prior $\pi(\theta)\propto 1$ can be used with no foundational difficulty, in contrast to the traditional testing case \citep{degroot:1973,berger:pericchi:varshavsky:1998}.